scottwlocke/scottwlocke.github.io/_pages/cv.md

 {% include base_path %}

 This is work in progress
-TODO: remove personal data while maintaining skills and experience infromation
+TODO: remove personal data while maintaining skills and experience

 Operating Systems
 ======